-Thus, improving the usability of important online public resources necessitates that content is provided in ways that are useful and understandable for the state's diverse population.
+Thus, improving the usability of important online public resources necessitates that content is provided in ways that are useful and understandable for the state's diverse population, such as multilingual learners.
 Adaptive technologies that translate, dictate, or increase readability for those such as the visually challenged or hearing impaired, can be embedded throughout the state's website framework.
 Moreover, the websites and portals of public institutions must be easily navigable so that locating online public resources is intuitive and logical.